wagtail/rfcs/text/100-headless-support.md

 - Have an endpoint to retrieve all page URLs.

+### Documentation

+See [Headless docs](https://github.com/wagtail/wagtail/pull/12039) pull request.
+Headless support for various features needs to be covered in the developer documentation, either as a dedicated “headless support” page, or separately feature by feature, or both.

 ### API schemas

 In addition to discrete improvements to the API endpoints, an often-requested feature is API schema generation (OpenAPI / Swagger).
 See: [Support OpenAPI Schema generation for Wagtail API #6209](https://github.com/wagtail/wagtail/issues/6209).

-### GraphQL

-GraphQL and packages like [wagtail-grapple](https://github.com/torchbox/wagtail-grapple) or [strawberry-wagtail](https://github.com/patrick91/strawberry-wagtail) should remain separate.
-There is no requirement for Wagtail to support multiple types of APIs as a core feature.

-### Page Preview

-Page previews should be supported by Wagtail core.
-Currently, [wagtail-headless-preview](https://github.com/torchbox/wagtail-headless-preview) is required.

 ### Images